jimratliff/GenoMac-shared/README.md

 # GenoMac-shared
 A repository of helper commands and environment-variable assignments for [GenoMac-system](https://github.com/jimratliff/GenoMac-system) and [GenoMac-user](https://github.com/jimratliff/GenoMac-user).

 This repository is intended to be used as a submodule by [GenoMac-system](https://github.com/jimratliff/GenoMac-system) and [GenoMac-user](https://github.com/jimratliff/GenoMac-user), which act as container repositories.
+(There is an additional, private repo, too: [GenoMac-private](https://github.com/jimratliff/GenoMac-private).
+Its purpose is TBD.)

 In each of these container repositories, this submodule is intended to be mapped to the `external/genomac-shared` directory.